w3c/wai-media-guide/sign-languages.md

 Avoid obscuring important content - _post-production_
 : Position the signer to avoid obscuring important information in the video.
 The signer is usually at the bottom right.
 If your video has information such as a news ticker at the bottom, position the signer above that.
 : Ideally when the video was made, the position of the signer was planned for, as noted in another page of this resource: [Plan for sign language – storyboarding, recording](/design-develop/media/av-content/#plan-for-sign-language--storyboarding-recording).

+Make sign language video(s) easy to discover and use
+: For example, directly underneath the media player, include a large visible button and/or labelled image for the sign language videos(s).<br>[@@example button with icon and "Auslan"]
 {:.paragraph-like}

 There are resources on the web that provide additional guidance on creating sign language alternatives.
 For example: